jaydm/gcCourseProject/CodeBook.md

     This is the average of the original tBodyGyroMag.mean() from the original source data for each activity/subject combination.

 - time.body.gyro.magnitude.standard.deviation

+    This is the average of the original tBodyGyroMag.std() from the original source data for each activity/subject combination.

 - time.body.gyro.jerk.magnitude.mean

+    This is the average of the original tBodyGyroJerkMag.mean() from the original source data for each activity/subject combination.

 - time.body.gyro.jerk.magnitude.standard.deviation

+    This is the average of the original tBodyGyroJerkMag.std() from the original source data for each activity/subject combination.

 - frequency.body.acceleration.mean.x

+    This is the average of the original fBodyAcc.mean().X from the original source data for each activity/subject combination.

 - frequency.body.acceleration.mean.y

+    This is the average of the original fBodyAcc.mean().Y from the original source data for each activity/subject combination.

 - frequency.body.acceleration.mean.z

+    This is the average of the original fBodyAcc.mean().Z from the original source data for each activity/subject combination.

 - frequency.body.acceleration.standard.deviation.x

+    This is the average of the original fBodyAcc.std().X from the original source data for each activity/subject combination.

 - frequency.body.acceleration.standard.deviation.y

+    This is the average of the original fBodyAcc.std().Y from the original source data for each activity/subject combination.

 - frequency.body.acceleration.standard.deviation.z

+    This is the average of the original fBodyAcc.std().Z from the original source data for each activity/subject combination.

 - frequency.body.acceleration.jerk.mean.x

+    This is the average of the original fBodyAccJerk.mean().X from the original source data for each activity/subject combination.

 - frequency.body.acceleration.jerk.mean.y

+    This is the average of the original fBodyAccJerk.mean().Y from the original source data for each activity/subject combination.

 - frequency.body.acceleration.jerk.mean.z

+    This is the average of the original fBodyAccJerk.mean().Z from the original source data for each activity/subject combination.

 - frequency.body.acceleration.jerk.standard.deviation.x

+    This is the average of the original fBodyAccJerk.std().X from the original source data for each activity/subject combination.

 - frequency.body.acceleration.jerk.standard.deviation.y

+    This is the average of the original fBodyAccJerk.std().Y from the original source data for each activity/subject combination.

 - frequency.body.acceleration.jerk.standard.deviation.z

+    This is the average of the original fBodyAccJerk.std().Z from the original source data for each activity/subject combination.

 - frequency.body.gyro.mean.x

+    This is the average of the original fBodyGyro.mean().X from the original source data for each activity/subject combination.

 - frequency.body.gyro.mean.y

+    This is the average of the original fBodyGyro.mean().Y from the original source data for each activity/subject combination.

 - frequency.body.gyro.mean.z

+    This is the average of the original fBodyGyro.mean().Z from the original source data for each activity/subject combination.

 - frequency.body.gyro.standard.deviation.x

+    This is the average of the original fBodyGyro.std().X from the original source data for each activity/subject combination.

 - frequency.body.gyro.standard.deviation.y

+    This is the average of the original fBodyGyro.std().Y from the original source data for each activity/subject combination.

 - frequency.body.gyro.standard.deviation.z
 - frequency.body.acceleration.magnitude.mean
 - frequency.body.acceleration.magnitude.standard.deviation
 - frequency.body.acceleration.jerk.magnitude.mean

+    This is the average of the original fBodyBodyAccJerkMag.mean() from the original source data for each activity/subject combination.
+The original data column had a type including the word 'Body' twice.

 - frequency.body.acceleration.jerk.magnitude.standard.deviation
 - frequency.body.gyro.magnitude.mean
 - frequency.body.gyro.magnitude.standard.deviation